Killian264/PyMusic/README.md

 # Some Todo

-Update QListView to QTableWidget for functionality.

 Fix slider updating issue and add click functionality.

 Add sidebar for folders.

 Add sidebar for music queue.

-Code cleanup and organization.

 Add playlist functionalities.